rjbultitude/theconditionalorchestra/README.md

 Playback rate bug - seems to exist only in Chrome

+Sequencer volume bug seems to be Chrome only

+Sequencer playback browser tab issue is in Chrome, Firefox and Safari

 Modulate master volume for windy conditions.
 Requires sounds to be routed through one channel

 Consider using ozone as another data input